manologonz/simple-nodejs-server/README.md

 Run the server
 --------------

-Clone the repo, go the the source folder en run "$ node App"
+Clone the repo, go to the source folder and run "$ node App"

 About the project
 -----------------